 - Am I investing to be competitive, to win, or to check the box?

 These decisions all involve risk and reward tradeoffs.
-Most senior executives are used to thinking through these risks, using experience, business partners, and peer advice to inform their calculations.
+Most corporate leaders are used to thinking through these risks, using experience, business partners, and peer advice to inform their calculations.
 Digital transformation involves less familiar digital risks.
 It brings problems previously relegated to IT and auditors to the center of your decision-making process.

 Make no mistake: The success of your business depends on how well you understand these new risks.